Kamal-Kohli/BS-CI/README.md

 ## Deployment
 We use Heroku app to deployed our Battleship game.
 Repository save into Github.

+This project was deployed using Code Institute's mock terminal for Heroku.
+- Steps
+1. Fork or clone this repository
+2. Create a new Heroku app
+3. Set the buildbacks to Python and NodeJs in that order
+4. Link the Heroku app to the repository
+5. Click on Manual Deploy

 Github: [Repository](https://github.com/Kamal-Kohli/BS-CI)
 Heroku App: [Live Game App](https://battleship-game-ci.herokuapp.com/)